The Bit Bucket

 2008-07-22

-Book: Pro SQL Server Disaster Recovery - James Luetkehoelter
+Book Review: Pro SQL Server Disaster Recovery - James Luetkehoelter

 I caught up with James Luetkehoelter at the PASS Summit in Germany a few months back.
-He sent me a copy of his new book from APress: Pro SQL Server Disaster Recovery.
+He sent me a copy of his new book from APress: Pro SQL Server Disaster Recovery .

 I managed to finish reading it while heading back from CodeCampSA in Adelaide today (which was a good solid event again - excellent work Peter Griffiths!).
 I quite enjoyed the book and I like James’ writing style.
 It’s quite conversational and I could hear him talking to me as I read it.